 Just like the City of Ottawa recognized efficiencies with modern technology at the turn of the 20th century, the City once again acknowledged that it was time for a 21st century upgrade.
 At Hydro Ottawa, we’ve always been proud of our contributions to keep Ottawa’s streets lit and safe - and we’ve continually looked for ways of making our product and services more energy-efficient and sustainable for future generations.

-Ottawa’s LED streetlight project, with its adaptive dimming and asset management control system, has decreased the City’s carbon dioxide emissions by a remarkable 1,200 metric tonnes every year, and translates into a 55 per cent reduction in energy consumption; equivalent to $4 million in annual savings.
+Ottawa’s LED streetlight project, with its adaptive dimming and networked lighting control system, has decreased the City’s carbon dioxide emissions by a remarkable 1,261 metric tonnes every year, and translates into a cumulative 66 per cent reduction in energy consumption; equivalent to 113,600,000 kWh and $5 million in annual savings.

 Ottawa has come a long way and we are excited to continue innovating.
-With the environmental, health and cost benefits that LED streetlights bring, we are committed to lighting the way to a better and brighter future, one energy-efficient luminaire at a time.
+With all of the benefits that LED streetlights bring, we are committed to enhancing the nighttime environment, one energy-efficient luminaire at a time.